tmcgirr/ToDo-FullStack-PERN-App/README.md

 # ToDo-FullStack-PERN-App

-ToDO List built using React, Node, Express, and PostgreSQL
+ToDo List built using React, Node, Express, and PostgreSQL